House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 (US News)

 Even after a record-setting 2020, 2021 looked like it would surpass the figures from the previous year.
 Preliminary data shows that Chicago is on pace to break the record set in 2020 by 44%.
-If the data holds true, the official number is expected to be above 2,000 carjackings reported in 2021.
+If the data holds, the official number is expected to exceed 2,000 carjackings reported in 2021.
 If we extrapolate the expected increase of 44% from 2020, the projected number of carjacking incidents is 2,039.
-That marker would spell another troubling increase for the city of Chicago.

 3. Only 10% maximum of carjackings result in an arrest.